MarkoBuxar/friendly-rotary-phone/README.md

 ## Production build

-Simply run `npm run serve` in the priject folder to start the server
+Simply run `npm run serve` in the project folder to start the server

 Your app should now be running on [localhost:3000](http://localhost:3000/).